 Now, it may be that you're basing your dates on only paying attention just recently to when your period comes, or it may be that your cycles are NOT regular, and just happen to keep falling on those dates.
-But if you want to have an accurate idea of when to expect your period, you need to chart your cycles by a number of days, not by dates, so that you know to expect a period every 28 (or 26, or 30, whatever it is for you) days, rather than on X date.
+But if you want to have an accurate idea of when to expect your period, you need to chart your cycles by their whole number of days, not just by their start date, so that you know to expect a period every 28 (or 26, or 30, whatever it is for you, and again, usually given a standard deviation of at least 2-3 days) days, rather than on X date.

 That given, you may not be late for your period at all right now.